-Created in 1995 by Workman Publishing, Employee Appreciation Day falls on the first Friday of March, and is a time for employers to celebrate their employees for their hard work and dedication.
-Although it’s an unofficial holiday, it’s a great opportunity to show your employees you value them.
+Created in 1995 by Workman Publishing, Employee Appreciation Day falls on the first Friday of March.
+On this day, employers celebrate their employees' hard work and dedication.
+Although it’s an unofficial holiday, it’s an excellent opportunity to show your employees you value them.

 Employers should show their employees appreciation regularly to retain top talent and create a positive company culture.
 But you can use Employee Appreciation Day as an extra opportunity to connect with your employees, praise their accomplishments, and offer new perks.

-In this article, we’ll explain why Employee Appreciation Day is important and highlight five ways you can celebrate the day to show your employees you care about them.
+In this article, we’ll explain why Employee Appreciation Day is an annual celebration and highlight five ways you can show your employees you care about them.

 Why celebrating Employee Appreciation Day is important